Honor Unfolds The Smartphones Of Tomorrow At Ifa 2023

-Brand Debuts Striking New 'Phone-to-Purse' Concept with HONOR V Purse Reveal, Showcases HONOR Magic V2 and Launches New Color Variant for the HONOR 90.
+(MENAFN- PR Newswire) Brand Debuts Striking New 'Phone-to-Purse' Concept with HONOR V Purse Reveal, Showcases HONOR Magic V2 and Launches New Color Variant for the HONOR 90

+BERLIN, Sept.
+1, 2023 /PRNewswire/ -- Global technology brand HONOR today announced its strategic vision for the future of smartphones at Continue Reading

-Echoing its open-collaboration brand spirit, HONOR has teamed up with top cultural tastemakers from across its HONOR Talents Global Design Awards platform, including creative director from BURBERRY menswear Bram Van Diepen, contemporary artist Yunuene Esparza, professor of the China Academy of Art Yuan Youmin and crossover artist Xiao Hui Wang, to design a series of custom AODs for the device, offering endless fashion possibilities.
+Echoing its open-collaboration brand spirit, HONOR has teamed up with top cultural tastemakers from across its HONOR Talents Global Design Awards platform, including BURBERRY menswear design director Bram Van Diepen, contemporary artist Yunuene Esparza, dean of the China Academy of Art International College Yuan Youmin and interdisciplinary artist Xiao Hui Wang, to design a series of custom AODs for the device, offering endless fashion possibilities.
 In the next phase of the program, by opening up the API interface that allows designers to call sensors like gyroscope, touch or ambient light sensor, HONOR will invite emerging talents from around the world to come up with their own designs, reflecting the latest design trends inspirations, to reshape the lifestyle.

-During IFA 2023, HONOR also showcased its new flagship foldable smartphone, the HONOR Magic V2, for the first time ever at a global event, which is perfectly illustrating HONOR's vision for foldable smartphones, redefining industry benchmarks with significant improvements across form factor, battery, display and user experience aspects.
+During IFA 2023, HONOR also showcased its new flagship foldable smartphone, the HONOR Magic V2, for the first time ever at a global event, which perfectly illustrates HONOR's vision for foldable smartphones, redefining industry benchmarks with significant improvements across form factor, battery, display and user experience aspects.

 The HONOR Magic V2 is the lightest and thinnest inward foldable smartphone that HONOR has introduced to date, weighing only 231g[1] and measuring just 9.9mm[2] thick when folded.
 It features a new generation of Silicon-Carbon-Dual-Battery with an average thickness of just 2.72mm, which achieves a high capacity of up to 5,000mAh in the space of a thin and light foldable flagship body.